 Include consent in engagement agreement regarding advance and collection of expenses.
 Place the advance for expenses in your trust account.
 Open a client subaccount ledger card, record deposit on main ledger card for trust account and client subaccount ledger card.
 Pay the expense with a law firm credit card, or with a debit card or E*check that draws on the law firm business/operating account.
 On a periodic basis, write a check or make an ACH transfer from the trust account to the law firm business/operating account to pay all expenses advanced.
 If the law firm credit card is used for nothing except advanced expenses, the credit card statement could be paid directly by check drawn on the trust account.
 No later than the date of the deduction from the trust account, send each client for whom expenses were advanced and then collected a notice and accounting for the expense and deduction.
 Record the deductions on the main trust account ledger and on each client’s subaccount ledger.

 If you have funds in your trust account that need to be returned to a client (known as “stale funds”), you first need to exercise due diligence to locate the client and attempt to return the funds to them or, in the case of a client’s death, their estate.
-If client is not found, monies should be considered subject to Iowa Code section 556.7.
-If time period specified in section 556.7 has not passed, the monies may be deposited in a separate, interest-bearing account in the name of the client.
-If and when the time period specified in section 556.7 has passed, follow the procedures specified in Iowa Code sections 556.11 and 556.13 .
+If the client’s whereabouts are known but checks have gone uncashed, issuance of a certified check should be considered.
+If the client cannot be located, those monies should be considered unclaimed property and remitted to the Great Iowa Treasure Hunt.

 You are not required to notify anyone before transferring trust account to a new bank.
 Ensure that all outstanding checks on the existing trust account are accounted for.
 Ensure that the old bank properly pays all interest owed the Lawyer Trust Account Commission.
 Then file a supplement or amendment to your client security report within 30 days after moving the account.
 This is best done by sending a letter with your new trust account information (name and address of financial institution, account number and title of account) to: Office of Professional Regulation, Attn: Lawyers Trust Account, Iowa Judicial Building, 1111 East Court Avenue, Des Moines, Iowa, 50319.